 - An annually reviewed and updated Industry Communication Strategy, published using the Hort Innovation Template

-- Interim reports provided using the Milestone Report Template, every 6 months from Jan 2018 until the end of the project
+- Interim reports provided using the Milestone Report Template, every 6 months until the end of the project

 - Mid-Term Review produced following a consultative grower survey designed in consultation to Hort Innovation to identify grower communication needs and analyse the project performance against these needs

 - Final Report clearly highlighting the impact this R&D has provided for the Australian passionfruit industry